nemonik/hands-on-DevOps/readme.md

 Things to note in the above

-- This step uses an image, `nemonik/golang-sonarqube-scanner:4.0.0.1744`, built ontop of the `nemonik/golang:1.13` image to speed builds along.
+- This step uses an image, `nemonik/golang-sonarqube-scanner:4.0.0.1744`, built on top of the `nemonik/golang:1.13` image to speed builds along.
 - Cut-and-pasting may split the last command (i.e., the line beginning with `-sonar-scanner`) into multiple lines in your editor that when executed by Drone will result in your build failing.
 If this happens, correct in your editor and re-push.
 - The following commands is a bit of filesystem juggling, so that the scan can be executed